-Working Group Co-Chaired by:
+Working Group on Youth

-- The best two candidates will be flown to Geneva to pitch their ideas to the Commission during the Broadband Leadership Summit in October 2011 to secure endorsement to turn their aspirations into reality and develop their project into a working prototype.
-This process will include mentoring and tutorship to help develop their fledgling careers.
+The outcome of this meeting was a vision statement, which was presented to the Broadband Commission in October.
+A representative of the Working Group attended the UN GA High-Level meeting on Youth in New York in July 2011.
+It held the second meeting in Kigali, Rwanda, 250 young Africans were asked to identify the best services and applications that could be delivered via broadband.
+The best two candidates were flown to Geneva to pitch their ideas to the Commission during the Broadband Leadership Summit in October 2011 to secure endorsement to turn their aspirations into reality and develop their project into a working prototype.
+This process included mentoring and tutorship to help develop their fledgling careers.